Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications: Data and Methods

 where the dependent variable $y_{ifcjt}$ is our previously defined continuous similarity score for publication $i$ in field $f$, country $c$, journal $j$, and year $t$. $\text{GenAI}_{ifcjt}$ is an indicator equal to one if GenAI-related linguistic markers are detected and zero otherwise. $\tau$ represent year indicators, relative to 2022.
-The main coefficients of interest are interactions of the GenAI indicator variable and year indicators, $\beta\tau$, that capture how the GenAI/non-GenAI similarity gap in year $\tau$ differs from the corresponding gap in 2022: positive (negative) values indicate convergence (divergence) of GenAI-assisted texts toward the U.S. benchmark relative to 2022.
-We control for the number of authors ($\text{Authors}_{ifcjt}$), and whether at least one coauthor is affiliated with an English-speaking country ($\text{Eng}_{ifcjt}$)---all measured at the publication level.
-We also include a rich set of fixed effects to control for unobserved heterogeneity in multiple dimensions: $\alpha_c$ are country fixed effects absorbing time-invariant country-level writing differences; $\alpha_f$ are field fixed effects defined at the detailed Scopus field level (distinct from our four aggregated field groups) and absorb time-invariant field-specific writing style; $\alpha_j$ are journal fixed effects capturing outlet- and editorial-specific time-invariant unobserved factors; and $\alpha_{t}$ are year and $\alpha_{j\times t}$ journal-by-year fixed effects capturing common and journal-specific year shocks, such as shifts in the topics covered.
+The main coefficients of interest are $\beta_{\tau}$, which represent the interactions between the GenAI indicator and the year indicators and capture how the GenAI-assisted and non-GenAI-assisted publication similarity gap in year $\tau$ differs from the 2022 baseline.
+A positive (negative) value indicates that GenAI-assisted texts are converging (diverging) toward the U.S.\ benchmark, relative to 2022.
+We control at the publication level for the number of authors ($\text{Authors}_{ifcjt}$) and whether at least one coauthor is affiliated with an English-speaking country ($\text{Eng}_{ifcjt}$).
+We also include a rich set of fixed effects to control for unobserved heterogeneity: $\alpha_c$ are country fixed effects that absorb time-invariant country-level writing differences; $\alpha_f$ are Scopus field fixed effects (distinct from our aggregated groups) that absorb time-invariant field-specific writing styles; $\alpha_j$ are journal fixed effects that absorb outlet- and editorial-specific time-invariant factors; and $\alpha_t$ and $\alpha_{j \times t}$ are respective year and journal-by-year fixed effects that absorb common and journal-specific temporal shocks, such as shifts in the topics covered.
 Finally, $\varepsilon_{ifcjt}$ represents an idiosyncratic error term.
 Standard errors are robust and clustered at the journal level.